Bankruptcy Exemptions Explained: What Property Can You Keep?

 Their primary residence within exemption limits

-One or more vehicles up to allowed equity amounts
+One or more vehicles up to allowed equity limits

 Household goods, clothing, and personal items